Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Component Library

-• Input -- Text, email, password inputs with validation states
+• Input — Form inputs with label and validation states

 State Management